27 Non-Touristy Things to Do in San Francisco

 Did you know that San Francisco’s Golden Gate Park is larger than New York City’s Central Park?
 At 1,017 acres (compared to Central Park’s 843), it’s an impressive urban green space, full of things to discover.
 Some of the top attractions include:

-• Stowe Lake: a lake with pedal boats and a snack stand with surprisingly good local, craft beers.
+• Blue Heron Lake, formerly known as Stow Lake, has pedal boats and a snack stand with local craft beers.

-• The Conservatory of Flowers: an iconic Victorian greenhouse and indoor botanical garden
+• The Conservatory of Flowers is an iconic Victorian greenhouse and indoor botanical garden.

-• The Japanese Tea Garden: known for its cherry blossoms blooms and one of several places responsible for popularizing the Chinese Fortune cookie
+• The Japanese Tea Garden is known for its cherry blossoms and for being one of several places responsible for popularizing the Chinese fortune cookie.

-• Bison Paddock: a field that’s home to the city’s resident herd of bison (yes, bison)
+• Bison Paddock is a field that’s home to the city’s resident herd of bison (yes, bison).

-• de Young Museum: one of the city’s largest fine arts museums
+• de Young Museum is one of the city’s largest fine arts museums.

-• California Academy of Sciences: opposite the de Young is this science museum, aquarium, and planetarium—don’t miss the exhibit on the infamous 1906 earthquake.
+• California Academy of Sciences sits opposite the de Young and comprises a science museum, an aquarium, and a planetarium.
+Don’t miss the exhibit on the infamous 1906 earthquake.

-While you could head here with a map and a plan, it’s also fun to wander this park aimlessly.
-To cover more ground, rent a bike at the entrance of the park and pedal the car-free stretch from Stanyan Street to Crossover Drive, which is now permanently closed to cars.
+While you could head to the park with a map and a plan, it’s also fun to wander aimlessly.
+Cover more ground by renting a bike at the entrance of the park and pedaling the car-free stretch from Stanyan Street to Crossover Drive, which is now permanently closed to cars.
+Keep an eye out for sculptures, waterfalls, and other quirky, hidden sights throughout.

-The city’s most iconic attraction might be a tad touristy, but it’s still worth a visit.
+The city’s most iconic attraction may be a tad touristy, but it’s still worth a visit.

 Lyndsey Matthews

 This small, neighborhood park is popular among local picnickers and dog-owners but also a prime spot to view (and take photos of) the Painted Ladies, the row of Victorian houses made famous by the TV show Full House.
-For a local take, bring a picnic blanket and linger—ideally with a cup of coffee from Lady Falcon Coffee Club’s vintage truck, which sells drinks in the park each Thursday–Sunday.
+For a local take, bring a picnic blanket and stay awhile, ideally with a cup of coffee from Lady Falcon Coffee Club’s vintage truck, which sells drinks in the park each Thursday through Sunday.
 After, walk to the Mill, a bakery known for its over-the-top toasts.
 Yes, there’s an avocado option—this is California, after all—though the ricotta and seasonal jam is a personal favorite.

 In the spring, Twin Peaks is full of color thanks to blooming poppies and lupines.